Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Decision-framework

 The $K$-variate treatment difference is then $\bm{\delta}(\bm{x}) = (\delta^{1}(\bm{x}), \dots, \delta^{K}(\bm{x}))$.

 Multivariate treatment difference $\bm{\delta} = (\delta^{strk}, \delta^{dep})$ in the IST is a vector of the univariate treatment differences:

 \end{enumerate} Applying the three above-mentioned steps to each draw of the posterior sample of $\bm{\beta}$, results in a posterior sample of multivariate treatment difference $\bm{\delta} (\bm{x})$.
-This sample provides estimates that can be used for prediction, where various measures of central tendency (e.g. a mean or high posterior density interval) can be used to summarize the sample into a point estimate.
-Moreover, the sample can be used for statistical inference, as outlined in the next subsection.
+This sample provides estimates that can be used for prediction, where various measures of central tendency (e.g., a mean or high posterior density interval) can be used to summarize the sample into a point estimate.
+Moreover, the sample can be used for statistical inference to generalize the conclusion to the specified (sub)population, as outlined in the next subsection.